NREL/BDEM/README.md

 ## A discrete-element method tool for modeling granular flows

 BDEM is a massively-parallel discrete-element method (DEM) solver capable of simulating a wide array of granular flow problems.
 It has been extensively used for biomass material, hence the B in the name.
-BDEM is implemented using the AMReX framework and can support parallel particle data structires on hybrid CPU/GPU HPC architectures.
+BDEM is implemented using the AMReX framework and can support parallel particle data structures on hybrid CPU/GPU HPC architectures.
 Our solver can represent highly-variable granular material using models that capture complex particle shapes, moisture content, and particle force interactions.
-Level-set and STL boundary formulations allow for the inclusing of complex moving geometries.
+Level-set and STL boundary formulations allow for the inclusion of complex moving geometries.

 <div align="center">
 <img src="https://github.com/NREL/BDEM/blob/main/images/BDEM_functionality.png" alt="BDEM Functionality">